wp-cli/wp-cli/README.md

 What is wp-cli?
 --------------

-A set of tools for controlling WordPress installations from the command line.
+wp-cli is a set of command-line tools for managing WordPress installations.
+You can update plugins, set up multisite installs, update posts and much more.

+Visit the [wiki](https://github.com/wp-cli/wp-cli/wiki) for more information.

 Requirements
 ============